ci-compass/cicf/vm/README.md

 1. You can [download a disk image](https://github.com/utmapp/UTM/releases/latest/download/UTM.dmg) and install it from there.
 1. If you have [Homebrew](https://brew.sh/) installed already, you can use that.
 Run `brew install utm`

-Once UTM is installed, download the UTM machine image from the CICF shared drive.
+Once UTM is installed, download the `cicf-y4.utm` file from the CICF shared drive.

 When the image is downloaded, start UTM.
 Under the "File" menu choose "Open", and then select the UTM image file you downloaded.
 This will add the image as an option in the main window.
 Now press the play button next to the name to start image.
 The VM "screen" will be displayed in a new window.
 Your mouse should just work.
 If your mouse is _captured_, meaning it cannot escape the virtual image to select other things on your computer, press Command-Option to release it.
 Skip to the section [Using the VM Image](#using-the-vm-image).

 ### Windows

 We use VirtualBox to run the VMs on Windows.
 Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for Windows hosts.
+Once VirtualBox is installed, download the the `cicf-y4.ova` file from the CICF shared drive.
+Choose the "File > Import Appliance..." menu option, and then select the file you just downloaded.
+The import will take a few minutes.
+Once done, choose the "Start" button to boot the image.
 Continue with the next section, [Using the VM Image](#using-the-vm-image).

 ## Using the VM Image